Derivation of Projection Matrix

 Similarly, xndx_{nd} can be also derived.
 Let asp\text{asp} be the aspect ratio.
 Then, tan(fovx2)=w2f,tan(fovy2)=h2f asp=wh=tan(fovx2)tan(fovy2)\begin{aligned} \tan \left( \frac{\text{fovx}}{2} \right) = \cfrac{w}{2f}, \quad \tan \left( \frac{\text{fovy}}{2} \right) = \cfrac{h}{2f} \implies \text{asp} = \cfrac{w}{h} = \cfrac{\tan \left( \frac{\text{fovx}}{2} \right)}{\tan \left( \frac{\text{fovy}}{2} \right)} \end{aligned}

+Note that ww and hh are scaled width and height of the camera.
+It is fine to use these values because these are only for asp\text{asp}.
 Therefore, x=ftan(fovx2)=fasptan(fovy2) xnd=xx=cot(fovy2)xeasp ze\begin{aligned} x'_* = f \tan \left( \frac{\text{fovx}}{2} \right) = f \text{asp} \tan \left( \frac{\text{fovy}}{2} \right) \implies x_{nd} = \frac{x_*}{x'_*} = \cfrac{\cot \left( \frac{\text{fovy}}{2} \right) x_e}{-\text{asp} \; z_e} \end{aligned}

 2. zndz_{nd}